Frequently Asked Questions

 Shiitake: Move it outside to your garden and let Mother Nature take over.
 Subsequent indoor flushes are difficult because the blocks are fully exposed and dry out quickly with higher contamination rates.

-For pinset (initial fruiting): Temperature range is important.
-Above 80°F, mycelium growth slows dramatically and contamination risk increases.
+For pinset (initial fruiting): above 80°F, mycelium growth slows dramatically and contamination risk increases.
 Over 65°F, potential contaminants like trichoderma have a greater opportunity to take hold and out-compete the fungus.

 Blue Oyster: 55–75°F (most flexible)